Eliciting Risk Aversion with Inverse Reinforcement Learning via Interactive Questioning: Preliminaries

-Upon observing $a_n^*$, together with the observation from previous rounds, we design the next environment $G_{n+1}$.
-This process repeats itself for a given number of rounds, and our goal is to determine $(C_0,\mu_0)$.
-For simplicity, we assume the true risk aversion belongs to a finite set
+Upon observing $a_n^*$, together with the observation from previous rounds, we design the next question $G_{n+1}$.
+This process repeats itself for a given number of rounds, and our goal is to determine $(C_0,\mu_0)$ based on previous interaction $\set{(G_n,a^*_n)}_{n=1}^N$, where $N\in\bN$ is the number of total rounds.

-\begin{remark} Sometimes, it is fitting to consider a scenario where the cost of a state is represented by the state itself.
-We call this the canonical setup.
-For example, in canonical setup, $\bX=\set{0,0.5,1}$ are the losses and the cost function is defined $C(x)=x$.
-This approach is particularly useful in questionnaires where the agent is asked to choose between two random losses, selecting the one they perceive to be less detrimental. $\blacksquare$ \end{remark}

-\begin{remark} Suppose the cost is known to take values from $[0,b]$.
-It would be ideal to formulate the problem without restricting ourselves to a finite set of candidates, $\Upsilon$, but to elicit risk aversion from $[0,b]^{|\bX|}\times\cP([0,1])$.
-The usage of $\Upsilon$ in this context is mainly for simplicity, as we are in the early stages of study.

-On the other hand, we believe that a properly constructed $\Upsilon$, even without correctly containing the true risk aversion $(C_0,\mu_0)$, can achieve a small misspecification error.
-We may define the misspecification error as

-where $X_0$ is an $\bX$-valued random variable on which the learner will evaluate using the agent's risk aversion.
-Alternatively, in the canonical setup (see Remark \ref{rmk:CononicalSetup}), we may define the misspecification error as

-where $Z_0$ is a $[0,b]$-valued random variable.
-It is clear that $[0,b]^{|\bX|}$ can be harmlessly discretized.
-Regarding $\cP([0,1])$, we may invoke the compactness under weak topology (cf. \cite[Section 15.3, 15.11]{Aliprantis2006book}) and the fact that, for bounded real-valued random variable $Z$, $\eta\mapsto\avar_\eta(Z)$ is continuous in $\zeta\in(0,1]$ and can be continuously extended to $\zeta=0$ (cf. \cite[Section 6.2.4, Remark 22]{Shapiro2021book}).
-A more in-depth analysis on missepcification error will be pursued in further works.

-Nevertheless, in practical settings, the true risk aversion of the agent may be different than the risk aversion candidates the learner postulates.
-We investigate the behavior of algorithms with different environment-design approaches in the event of model misspecification in Section \ref{sec:Implementations}. $\blacksquare$ \end{remark}